 |Volunteer Peer Coaches:||A key to the success of our team is our dedicated volunteer peer coaches.
 At many swim practices, we have nearly a one-to-one coach-to-swimmer ratio.
 Our peer coaches are all accomplished competitive swimmers from Lake County high schools and swim clubs, including Libertyville High School, Vernon Hills High School, Mundelein High School, Highland Park High School, and Warren Township High School. |

-As a result of being a part of our team, our peer coaches learn to look at all people with disabilities in a whole new light, with great respect for their abilities, and many have persued life careers in Special Education.
+As a result of being a part of our team, our peer coaches learn to look at all people with disabilities in a whole new light, with great respect for their abilities, and many have pursued life careers in Special Education.
 Friendships between our athletes and volunteers extend beyond the pool.
-We get together for special events, like bowling, pizza parties, dances, and a Summer Lake Party.

 |Key Objectives:||Since the start of our swim club, our key objective has been to provide competitive swim training and competition for athletes with a developmental disabilities in an integrated community setting.
 This unique program gives athletes opportunities to develop physical fitness and life safety skills, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with other Special Olympics athletes, families, and the non-disabled community.|